nirmalkar/nirmalkar.com/content/about/index.md

 Hey there!
 I am **Hemant** AKA **Monty**. 👋🏼

 Let's start with the very beginning I was born 🤱🏼 in **Bilaspur** (2nd capital of **Chhattisgarh**).
-As my father is a central government employee we got to live in different places.
+As my father is a central government employee we had to live in different places.
 We were always surrounded by people from each direction of the country ⬅️⬆️⬇️➡️.

 There is a beautiful thing about living in different places you get to learn about these magnificent cultures and traditions and I love it.